 Configuring Multibranch Pipeline jobs for Pull Request Decoration

 You need to configure your Multibranch Pipeline job correctly to avoid issues with Pull Request decoration.
 From your Multibranch Pipeline job in Jenkins, go to Configure > Branch Sources > Behaviors.

-For GitLab, under Discover merge requests from origin, make sure The current merge request revision is selected.
+For GitLab, under Discover merge requests from origin, make sure Merging the merge request with the current target branch revision is selected.

 © 2008-2023, SonarSource S.A, Switzerland.
 Except where otherwise noted, content in this space is licensed under a Creative Commons Attribution-NonCommercial 3.0 United States License.
 SONARQUBE is a trademark of SonarSource SA.
 All other trademarks and copyrights are the property of their respective owners.